 Let us now consider, in more detail, what a Notan design is and how you can use it in your own Notan artwork.

 A Notan design is a practice that encompasses painting with white and black for light and dark.
 This also signifies what is known as a two-value Notan.
 Sometimes you can make use of gray that has an intermediate value and is referred to as a three or four-value Notan, however, the four-value Notan is purely a value study.

 Notan design refers to the fundamental value structure of your painting and was referenced by Arthur Wesley Dow in his book titled Composition: Understanding Line, Notan, and Color (1889), as the three main elements of composition design.

 Golden Summer, Eaglemont (1889) by Sir Arthur Streeton; Arthur Streeton, Public domain, via Wikimedia Commons

-- The first feature is strong value groups, which means light and dark are grouped and are not scattered all over the place.
+- The first feature is strong value groups, which means light and dark values are grouped and are not scattered all over the place.
 Sir Arthur Streeton’s painting Golden Summer Eaglemont (1889) is an excellent example of this feature.

 - An organic design means more natural patterns that can be irregular in form and is not defined by straight lines and edges.

-What Is Meant By a Value Study and a Notan Study?
+What Is Meant by a Value Study and a Notan Study?

 A value study and a Notan study are completely different ideas.
 Remember, that a Notan study is not the same as the value structure of a painting, which is a vital point.
 Let us take a closer look at these two different study types.